 Students with passion in technology can also register to use Innovation Center to implement their own ideas and projects with the mentorship of experienced teachers at no cost.

 This is also where many innovation contests are held for students to demonstrate their enthusiasm in science, technology as well as their unlimited creativity through practical and meaningful projects.
 The most recent Innovation contest of Vinschool attracted 80 groups of participants.

 Combining knowledge from many subjects such as ICT, Physic, Chemistry, Biology and many useful tools at the Innovation Center, students have successfully created many useful products and projects such as: Automatic water purifier and plant watering machine; Automatic lawn mower; Environmental conservation education game, etc.

-Also, in 2018, the Vinschool Education System has officially signed the agreement with the Junior Achievement Vietnam Organization and the Bach Khoa Ha Noi Technology Investment and Development Company Limited to implement the Financial Mindset and Startup Education Program for students.
-Together with the newly opening of Innovation Center, these are strong statements that Vinschool does not stop at educating students invention capabilities, but also wants to nurture start-up mindset, innovative spirit which will give students competitive advantages in future workplaces.
+Also, in 2018, the Vinschool Education System has officially signed an agreement with the Junior Achievement Vietnam Organization and the Bach Khoa Ha Noi Technology Investment and Development Company Limited to implement the Financial Mindset and Startup Education Program for students.
+Together with the opening of Innovation Center, these are strong statements that Vinschool does not stop at educating students invention capabilities, but also wants to nurture start-up mindset, innovative spirit which will give students competitive advantages in future workplaces.